 1).
-Keep your thank you note short and to the point.
+Keep your thank-you note short and to the point.
 This is not the time to make another sales pitch or close the customer.
 You are just one human being thanking another human being for being nice to you.
-There are plenty websites where you can find sample thank you notes.
+There are plenty of websites where you can find sample thank you notes.
 However, I would encourage you to try to be a little creative and use your own words.

 But if you do need help writing thank you cards, please check out the list below –

 2).
-Use high quality cards with super thick gloss or recycled matte cover.
+Use high-quality cards with super thick gloss or recycled matte cover.
 It goes a long way of telling that customer he’s important.

 3).
 Attach a real stamp.
 I know postage is expensive and it’s tempting just to use the company’s postage meter, but I believe using a real stamp (especially one that is unique), will send a clear message that you took a little extra time preparing and sending out the card.
 (For example, President Truman was known for using real stamps when he personally corresponded to people).